 Step 3 – Check the Carb

 Another common cause of idling problems is problems with the Carburetor.
 If dirt, clippings or other gunk gets into the carb or its connections to the engine your engine could start randomly switching off – even while idling.
 While you have the carb taken apart be sure to check the needle – even a speck of dirt can cause problems!
+After checking the carb make sure the primer bulb and spark plug are working properly.

 Step 4 – Check the Air Flow

 Gas engines need air to work properly.
 If your chainsaw has been sitting in the shed collecting dust or gets heavy use you may have debris blocking air intakes.
 Inspect the body for dust, spider webs, grass clipping, leaves and other things that might be blocking the airflow.
 Knock them clear with a flat head screw driver or can of compressed air.
+From time to time you will need to put in a new air filter.

 Can’t figure out what is wrong?
 Always make sure to use the right blend of gas to oil or you might find yourself in the market for a new chain saw!
 If you use the wrong blend it might run for awhile before it dies!